NehilDanis/EmbeddedProject/README.md

 # EmbeddedProject

-Here in this project Texas Instruments Tiva4c and ESP8266 are used.
+Here in this project Texas Instruments Tivac and ESP8266 are used.